 As a caregiver, it may be difficult to always be aware of the treatment your loved one is receiving, and you may not know who to contact.
 A person experiencing abuse or other mistreatment may find it difficult to tell a loved one about the abuse that they have experienced.
 If you or your loved one has been mistreated, where you are living will determine who to call for help.
-Below is a list of who to contact regarding allegations of abuse, neglect, explotation or mistreatment.
+Below is a list of the departments who handle reports of mistreatment.